dotnet/docs/docs/core/versions/index.md

 ---
-title: .NET Core Versioning
+title: .NET Core versioning
-description: .NET Core Versioning
+description: How .NET Core versions by following Semantic Versioning (SemVer) practices.
-keywords: .NET, .NET Core
+keywords: .NET, .NET Core, version, semantic versioning, semver
 author: richlander
 ms.author: mairaw
-ms.date: 06/20/2016
+ms.date: 05/10/2017
 ms.topic: article
 ms.prod: .net-core
 ms.devlang: dotnet
 ms.assetid: f6f684b1-1d2c-4105-8376-7c1959e23803
 ---

-# .NET Core Versioning
+# .NET Core versioning

-.NET Core is a platform of [NuGet packages](../packages.md), of frameworks and distributed as a unit.
-Each of these platform layers can be versioned separately for product agility and to accurately describe product changes.
-While there is significant versioning flexibility, there is a desire to version the platform as a unit to make the product easier to understand.
+.NET Core is a platform of [NuGet-packaged](../packages.md) frameworks and distributed as a unit.
+Platform layers are versioned separately for product agility.
+The versioning scheme also accurately describes product changes because segments of the version number represent specific types of change.
+While there is significant versioning flexibility, we have a desire to version the platform as a unit to make the product easier to understand.

-The product is in some respects unique, being described and delivered via a package manager (NuGet) as packages.
-While you typically acquire .NET Core as a standalone SDK, the SDK is largely a convenience experience over NuGet packages and therefore not distinct from packages.
-As a result, versioning is first and foremost in terms of packages and other versioning experiences follow from there.
+In some respects, .NET Core is unique in the way it's described and delivered as packages via a package manager, [NuGet](../packages.md).
+While you typically install .NET Core as a standalone SDK, the SDK is largely a convenience experience for installing NuGet packages and therefore not distinct from packages.
+As a result, versioning is first and foremost in terms of packages, and other versioning experiences follow from there.

 ## Semantic Versioning

-.NET Core uses [Semantic Versioning (SemVer)](http://semver.org/), adopting the use of major.minor.patch versioning, using the various parts of the version number to describe the degree and kind of change.
+.NET Core closely follows [Semantic Versioning (SemVer)](http://semver.org/), adopting the use of MAJOR.MINOR.PATCH versioning.
+The parts of the version number describe the degree and kind of change across versions.

+### Versioning template

 The following versioning template is generally applied to .NET Core.
-There are cases where it has been adapted to fit with existing versioning.
+There are cases where it has been adapted to fit with prior versioning schemes.
 These cases are described later in this document.
-For example, frameworks are only intended to represent platform and API capabilities, which aligns with major/minor versioning.
+For example, frameworks are only intended to represent platform and API capabilities, which aligns with MAJOR.MINOR versioning (no PATCH versioning).
+When determining the version when there are multiple changes, we choose the highest kind of change.

-### Versioning Form

 MAJOR.MINOR.PATCH[-PRERELEASE-BUILDNUMBER]

-### Decision Tree
+### Decision tree

-MAJOR when:
+**MAJOR** increments when:

-  - drop support for a platform
+- Dropping support for a platform.
-  - adopt a newer MAJOR version of an existing dependency
+- Adopting a newer major version of an existing dependency.
-  - disable a compatibility quirk off by default
+- Disabling a compatibility quirk by default.

-MINOR when:
+**MINOR** increments when:

-  - add public API surface area
+- Adding public API surface area.
-  - add new behavior
+- Adding new behavior.
-  - adopt a newer MINOR version of an existing dependency
+- Adopting a newer minor version of an existing dependency.
-  - introduce a new dependency
+- Introducing a new dependency.

-PATCH when:
+**PATCH** increments when:

-  - make bug fixes
+- Making bug fixes.
-  - add support for a newer platform
+- Adding support for a newer platform.
-  - adopt a newer PATCH version of an existing dependency
+- Adopting a newer patch version of an existing dependency.
-  - any other change (not otherwise captured)
+- Making any other change not otherwise listed.

-When determining what to increment when there are multiple changes, choose the highest kind of change.

-## Versioning Scheme
+## Versioning scheme

-.NET Core can be defined as and will version in the following way:
+.NET Core is defined and versioned as:

 - A runtime and framework implementation, distributed as packages.
 Each package is versioned independently, particularly for patch versioning.
 - A set of metapackages that reference fine-grained packages as a versioned unit.
 Metapackages are versioned separately from packages.